jacksleight/statamic-focal-link/README.md

 And then opening `config/statamic/focal_link.php`.

-Each key in the confguration relates to a specific link variant.
-Entry links are defined with an `entry:[collection]` key, URL links are defined with an `http:[host]` key.
-You can also define fallback settings per type, or globally with an asterisk eg. `entry:*` and just `*`.
+Each key in the confguration relates to a specific link class.
+Entry links are defined with an `entry::[collection]/[blueprint]` key, URL link keys are the full URL up to the end of the path.
+You can use asterisks to perform wildcard matches.

 Query and fragment options can either be a fixed value or a template value.
 Templates must contain the string `{{}}`, which is where the cursor will be placed when the template is selected.